Tips For Pruning Hibiscus

 Pruning hibiscus plants entirely helps rejuvenate them for summer blooming.
 Branch tips can be pinched, or tip pruned, throughout the season, however, to encourage bushier growth, hibiscus plants should be pruned every year.
 Keep in mind that a hard-prune will result in a fuller plant with more flowers, but with a severe pruning that removes most of their top growth will delay by two to four months their first blooms for that year.
 This type of pruning should really be done for only old, ungainly and sparse plants.

 it’s recommended that you disinfect your tools after pruning each tree.
 The reason for this is to prevent the spread of infectious diseases.
 Grovisan is an ideal disinfectant for this job.
-A pruning seal compound is also recommended for the sealing of the wounds to prevent disease from setting in.
+A pruning seal or tree seal compound is also recommended for the sealing of the wounds to prevent disease from setting in.

 When pruning hibiscus plants, they should be cut about a third of the way back, leaving at least two to three nodes on the branches for new growth to emerge.
 These cuts should be made just above the nodes, leaving about 0.5 cm.
 Remove any weak, diseased, or dead growth, as well as crossing or leggy branches.
 Branches that are growing toward the center of the plant should also be removed.